zephyrproject-rtos/zephyr/doc/getting_started/index.rst

    .. group-tab:: Ubuntu

+      This guide covers Ubuntu version 18.04 LTS and later.
+See :ref:`installation_linux` for information about other Linux
+      distributions and older versions of Ubuntu.

-      Use these commands to bring your Linux (Ubuntu) system up to date.
+      Use these commands to bring your Ubuntu system up to date:
-      If you're using a different Linux distribution, use the appropriate package manager for your OS.
-(See :ref:`installation_linux` for more information about other Linux distributions.)

       .. code-block:: bash